tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 When an attack reduces you to 0 or less hit points, you may activate the shield and immediately roll your Constitution + Level against the enemy’s corresponding Defense to the one of yours targeted by the killing attack (for example, if you were brought down by an attack targeting MD, your retributive strike also targets the enemy’s MD).
 If you hit, you deal exactly half as much damage (rounding up) to the enemy as the enemy did just did to you.

-**Quirk:** Live each day as if it’s your last.
+**Quirk:** Live each full recovery as if it’s your last.
 After a few weeks, the bearer of the shield rapidly comes to resemble the shield’s haggard, run-down appearance.

 ---